autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 endif

 if (Are there target lane objects between the ego and the blocking object?) then (<color:red><b>NO</b></color>)
-#LightPink:Insert stop behind the blocking object;
+#LightGreen:Insert stop behind the blocking object;
 stop
 else (<color:green><b>YES</b></color>)
 #LightPink:Insert stop at terminal stop;